Solo female travel expert, focusing on travelling around a 9-5 job, getting the most bang for your buck and soft-adventure experiences.

-If there’s anything that the above two photos proves, it’s that South America is a diverse continent with various landscapes, climates, altitudes and terrains to conquer!
-Given the variety, packing for an extended period can be very daunting, but do not fear, it’s super easy!
+If there’s anything that the above two photos prove, it’s that South America is a diverse continent with various landscapes, climates, altitudes and terrains to conquer!
+Given the variety, packing for 3 months in South America can be very daunting, but do not fear, it’s super easy!

 Considering this was my first time packing for a trip longer than 3 months, I think I did pretty damn well!
 Of course, everyone makes a few errors in their packing (did I actually wear that super pretty dress for Instagram photos?
 Absolutely not!) so hopefully you can learn from my mistakes!

-Take your route into consideration carefully – Before using my packing list as your bible, check out my3 month itineraryto see what I got up to!
-If you’re heading to places like Patagonia or doing hikes that require you to bring your own camping equipment, you will of course need to factor this into you packing plans.
+Take your route into consideration carefully – Before using my packing list as your bible, check out my3 month South America itineraryto see what I got up to!
+If you’re heading to places like Patagonia or doing hikes that require you to bring your own camping equipment, you will of course need to factor this into your packing plans.

 The hard and fast rule when it comes to packing for a trip of any length is that you don’t need half as much as you think you do.
 Make a list of everything that you think you will need, get everything ready to be packed and then re-assess and put half of it away!